pay-pies/howtovanillahtml/README.md

 Click on the links on the sidebar to navigate the page and read through the information.
 At the very bottom, there are a few links to help you out if you are stuck.

-Time spent: 9 hours 24 mins 🟢🟡 ->🟥<- (least time-consuming to most)
+Time spent: 9 hours 44 mins 🟢🟡 ->🟥<- (least time-consuming to most) - comparing to my other projects

 ### Note